Duke Energy Florida's Smart-Thinking Grid Enables Rapid Power Restoration During Hurricane Idalia

 Duke Energy is executing an aggressive clean energy transition to achieve its goals of net-zero methane emissions from its natural gas business by 2030 and net-zero carbon emissions from electricity generation by 2050.
 The company has interim carbon emission targets of at least 50% reduction from electric generation by 2030, 50% for Scope 2 and certain Scope 3 upstream and downstream emissions by 2035, and 80% from electric generation by 2040.
 In addition, the company is investing in major electric grid enhancements and energy storage, and exploring zero-emission power generation technologies such as hydrogen and advanced nuclear.

-Duke Energy was named to Fortune's 2023 "World's Most Admired Companies" list and Forbes' "World's Best Employers" list.
-More information is available at
+Duke Energy was named to Fortune's 2023“World's Most Admired Companies” list and Forbes'“World's Best Employers” list.
+More information is available at duke-energy.
+The Duke Energy News Center contains news releases, fact sheets, photos and videos.
+Duke Energy's illumination features stories about people, innovations, community topics and environmental issues.
+Follow Duke Energy on Twitter , LinkedIn , Instagram and Facebook .

 Contact: Audrey Stasko